MathieuNls/mathieunls.github.io/cours/_posts/2016-05-28-Introduction-to-smells.md

 *   Coding by exception: Adding new code to handle each special case as it is recognized
 *   Error hiding: Catching an error message before it can be shown to the user and either showing nothing or showing a meaningless message.
 Also can refer to erasing the Stack trace during exception handling, which can hamper debugging.
 *   Hard code: Embedding assumptions about the environment of a system in its implementation
-*   Lava flow: Retaining undesirable (redundant or low-quality) code because removing it is too expensive or has unpredictable consequences[5][6]
+*   Lava flow: Retaining undesirable (redundant or low-quality) code because removing it is too expensive or has unpredictable consequences
 *   Loop-switch sequence: Encoding a set of sequential steps using a switch within a loop statement
 *   Magic numbers: Including unexplained numbers in algorithms
 *   Magic strings: Including literal strings in code, for comparisons, as event types etc.